Defections in the House: Several Dems to vote 'no' on $3T coronavirus bill

 Some moderate members in swing districts -- including Reps.
 Abigail Spanberger of Virginia, Joe Cunningham of South Carolina, Kendra Horn of Oklahoma and Cindy Axne of Iowa -- ripped the massive measure as a one-sided partisan bill that is going nowhere.

-And there's resistance in the most liberal wing of the party, too, who say the $3 trillion measure isn't big enough.
+And there's resistance in the most liberal wing of the party, too, where some say the $3 trillion measure isn't big enough.
 Rep. Pramila Jayapal, a leader of the Congressional Progressive Caucus, said her "no" vote was "difficult" but the bill fell short on ensuring Americans continued to get paychecks and had access to health care.

 DEMOCRATS' $3T CORONAVIRUS RELIEF BILL EXTENDS STIMULUS CHECKS TO CERTAIN UNDOCUMENTED IMMIGRANTS